Overview

 Take a hike

-Walk your way to carbon reduction on one of Gippsland's iconic walks.
-Gippsland offers many walks through diverse landscapes, from leisurely afternoon strolls to overnight adventures.
-Stroll through ancient rainforest in Tarra Bulga National Park, explore the white sandy beaches of Cape Conrad, hike your way along the Wilderness Coast or take your pick from the many trails of Wilsons Promontory National Park.
+Step your way to carbon reduction on one of Gippsland's iconic walks.
+Gippsland's many hiking trails lead through diverse landscapes, and range from leisurely afternoon wanders to overnight hiking adventures.
+Stroll through ancient rainforest in Tarra Bulga National Park, explore the white sandy beaches of Cape Conran, hike your way along the Wilderness Coast Walk, or take your pick from the many trails of Wilsons Promontory National Park.

 Go camping

-Get back to basics and enjoy a camping holiday in the region's pristine wilderness, or pitch a tent near friendly coastal towns.
-Stay in a forest park, choose a holiday site with full facilities or take the strain off at a glampsite or wilderness retreat.
-Let nature be your entertainment with plentiful walking tracks, rail trails and beaches.
+Get back to basics on a camping holiday in the region's stunning wilderness.
+Pitch a tent near friendly coastal towns, stay in a forest park, choose a holiday site with full facilities or take the strain off at a glampsite or wilderness retreat.
+Let nature be your entertainment, with plentiful walking tracks, rail trails and beaches on your doorstep.

 Catch public transport

-There are many Gippsland hot spots accessible via public transport.
-Trains run from Melbourne to Bairnsdale four times daily, with connecting coaches to the stunning lakeside and coastal villages of Metung and Paynesville.
-Take a bus from Melbourne to experience the dramatic Bunurong Coastal Drive and explore the idyllic seaside towns of San Remo, Kilcunda, Cape Paterson and Inverloch.
-Buses depart Melbourne eight times daily.
+Many of Gippsland's holiday hot spots are accessible by V/Line regional public transport.
+Trains run several times daily from Melbourne to Bairnsdale via Traralgon, with coaches (buses) connecting to the stunning lakeside and coastal villages of Lakes Entrance and Paynesville.
+Take a bus from Melbourne to experience the dramatic Bunurong Coastal Drive and explore the idyllic seaside towns of Kilcunda, Cape Paterson and Inverloch.
+Buses depart Melbourne up to eight times daily.